antonijap/CMZS/user/pages/03.pravne-usluge/12._naknada-stete/modular.en.md

 ---
-title: 'Naknada štete'
+title: 'Damage compensation'
-id: 14
+id: 18
 ---

-* pravno savjetovanje
+* Legal counselling
-* pripremanje i sastavljanje zahtjeva za naknadu štete
+* Preparation and compiling damage compensation requests
-* zastupanje pred osiguravajućim društvima i sudovima
+* Representation in front of insurance companies and courts